 During World War II, John Wooden served as a full lieutenant in the U.S. Navy.
 Upon his discharge in 1946 he went to Indiana Teachers College and became the athletic director, baseball coach, and basketball coach for two years before coming to UCLA.
 While coaching at Indiana Teachers College, he recorded a 47-14 record as the basketball coach.

-A few of the many basketball-related awards and honors that Coach Wooden has won include member of the National Basketball Hall of Fame as both a player and a coach, member of the All-Time All-American Basketball Team, member of the Indiana Basketball Hall of Fame, six-time College Basketball Coach of the Year, 1970 The Sporting News Sports Man of the Year, Friar's Club Coach of the Century and 1973 Sports Illustrated Sports Man of the Year.
+A few of the many basketball-related awards and honors that Coach Wooden won include: member of the National Basketball Hall of Fame as both a player and a coach; member of the All-Time All-American Basketball Team; member of the Indiana Basketball Hall of Fame; six-time College Basketball Coach of the Year; 1970 Sporting News Sportsman of the Year; Friar's Club Coach of the Century; and 1973 Sports Illustrated Sportsman of the Year.

-While Wooden is proud of his accomplishments as a coach, he is more proud of what he has accomplished off the court.
-He has said many times that he would rather be remembered as a great person than as a great basketball coach.
-Wooden has been recognized by many organizations as an outstanding member of the community for his contributions and involvement.
+While Wooden was proud of his accomplishments as a coach, he was prouder of what he had accomplished off the court.
+He said many times that he would rather be remembered as a great person than as a great basketball coach.
+Wooden was recognized by many organizations as an outstanding member of the community for his contributions and involvement.

 John Wooden will always be remembered for the way he lived his life and his incredible success as a basketball coach.